Theme & Logo Contest

 The Brown Foundation Service Learning Program sponsors an annual contest for students, grades K-11.
 See below for more details on participating!

 The 2019-2020 Theme and Logo Contest winner is Tam Nguyen, a student at John Ehret High School in Jefferson Parish!

 Past Themes and Winning Designs

 Past Themes and winning designs: "Serving Others While Learning Ourselves," "The World is Your Oyster with Service Learning," "Fleur’ish with Service Learning," "Dive Into Service Learning," "Reach for the Stars with Service Learning," and "Shower the Community with Service Learning."

 Guidelines and Artwork Sample for the Theme and Logo Contest

 Who is eligible to enter?

 The Brown Foundation Service Learning Program selects a new Theme and Logo each year, submitted by students in grades K-11.
-The design may be featured on: note cards, invitations to the annual Service Learning Event, cover of binders distributed to over 400 teachers, on t-shirts and tote bags.
+The design may be featured on: note cards, invitations to the annual Service Learning Event, cover of an informational booklet distributed to over 400 teachers, on t-shirts and/or tote bags.

 Students in grades K-11 may create their own word theme and draw a picture (logo) to accompany the words.
 The theme should represent what service learning means to its participant.